tilt-dev/tilt.build/docs/tutorial/2-tilt-up.md

 Because Tilt assembles multiple bits of work into a single resource, it's much easier to determine status and find errors across build, deploy, and runtime.

 ### Update Status
-Whenever you run `tilt up` or change a source file, Tilt determines which resources need to be "updated."
+Whenever you run tilt up or change a source file, Tilt determines which resources need to be changed to bring them up-to-date.

-> 🔥️ When you `tilt up`, if your services are already running and haven't changed, Tilt won't unnecessarily re-deploy them!
+To execute these “updates,” Tilt might:

 Some examples of actions that can occur during an update:
  * Compile code locally on your machine (e.g. `make`)